Codimension Bounds and Rigidity of Ancient Mean Curvature Flows by the Tangent Flow at $-\infty$: Abstract

 \section{Abstract}

-Motivated by the limiting behavior of an explicit class of compact ancient curve shortening flows, we prove codimension bounds for ancient mean curvature flows by their tangent flow at $-\infty$, generalizing a theorem for cylinders in \cite{CM-complexity}.
+Motivated by the limiting behavior of an explicit class of compact ancient curve shortening flows, by adapting the work of Colding-Minicozzi in \cite{CM-complexity}, we prove codimension bounds for ancient mean curvature flows by their tangent flow at $-\infty$.
 In the case of the $m$-covered circle, we apply this bound to prove a strong rigidity theorem.
 Furthermore, we extend this paradigm by showing that under the assumption of sufficiently rapid convergence, a compact ancient mean curvature flow is identical to its tangent flow at $-\infty$.